Tilly Whim Caves: History

 Tilly Whim Caves were limestone quarries that were worked predominantly during the eighteenth century.
 Purbeck Stone, a valuable type of limestone, was extracted from the Tilly Whim caves.
 Using only metal punches, wedges and hammers to split the rock into workable blocks, the quarrymen mined the stone horizontally out of the cliff face.
 The quarrymen were also skilled stonemasons.
 They worked most of the stone within the quarry, either to building blocks or into finished items, for example as troughs or sinks.
 Using a "whim", a special type of wooden crane, the finished stonework was lowered from the quarry ledges to the boats below.
-The boats either shipped the stone directly to the stone yards on Swanage Quay or transferred them to a large sailing ketches anchored offshore.
+The boats either shipped the stone directly to the stone yards on Swanage Quay or transferred them to large sailing ketches anchored offshore.

 Purbeck stone was used extensively during the Napoleonic wars for building fortifications along the entire south coast of England.
 As the war ended, however, the demand for stone slumped and the quarries were closed.
 The caves have not been quarried since 1812.
 In 1887 George Burt opened Tilly Whim caves as a tourist attraction for his Durlston estate.
-In 1976 the caves were closed to the public completely, due to rock fall, the caves were classed as too dangerous.
+In 1976 the caves were closed to the public completely, being considered too dangerous due to rock falls.

 Today the caves are an undisturbed roost for bats.
 The cliffs and ledges are nesting grounds for seabirds.
 The area surrounding Tilly Whim is also a look out point for marine life, including grey seals and dolphins.
 However, the area is still popular with fishermen and "tombstoners".